A great organic idea for your veggie garden!

 Russian Comfrey is an easy-to-grow perennial in Zones 4 through 9.
 It is a member of the Borage family of plants.
 Comfrey will shoot up quickly in early spring with its violet, pink and yellow bell-shaped flowers.

-Comfrey is often grown for its sheer beauty, but there are several beneficial reasons to growing this great plant in your garden.
+Comfrey is often grown for its sheer beauty, but there are several beneficial reasons for growing this great plant in your garden.

 The Many Uses of Comfrey